 With CaptionSync you can live caption social media videos or streams.
-In this article we show how to use a caption encoder to live caption a Facebook live stream, or other streaming platforms that require a caption encoder.
+In this article we show how to use a caption encoder with video platforms that don't support live captioning natively (e.g., Facebook).

 Using a Captioning Encoder:

-As an alternative to using a separate StreamText feed, for Facebook Live, we can provide native captioning, if the requester uses either a hardware or software encoder, such as the ones from EEG (usually rented or purchased from the encoder vendor).
-The captions are then embedded into the video feed on YouTube or Facebook.
+As an alternative to using a separate StreamText feed, we can provide native captioning, if the requester uses either a hardware or software encoder, such as the ones from EEG (usually rented or purchased from the encoder vendor).
+The captions are then embedded into the video feed.
 Below, we describe how to use EEG Falcon and iCap to embed captions in your live feed.
 If you'd like to use other encoders, please open a ticket for more information.

-Using EEG Falcon and iCap to embed captions in Facebook:
+Using EEG Falcon and iCap to embed captions in the live video feed:

-If you're not yet familiar with this encoder, EEG has developed Falcon, a virtual encoder that uses iCap captioning software to provide real-time captions for YouTube or Facebook Live events, among others.
+If you're not yet familiar with this encoder, EEG has developed Falcon, a virtual encoder that uses iCap captioning software to provide real-time captions.
 For more information on purchasing and using this encoder, contact EEG.